The power of LLMs in software development

 Last week, I had to do scraping: gathering and clearing a dataset.
 My goal was to extract email addresses from a list of profiles by reading their PDF resume one by one and extracting the email from a string.

-Data sample Scrapped data that must still be cleaned up
+Scraped data that must still be cleaned up

 Based on the screenshot above, your brain is smart enough to guess what the email of our dear John the Spy is, right?
 But how would you translate it into computer instructions?

 This is where an LLM enters.
-I thought "If I explain it with words, and given that LLMs are trained on the public Internet, it might understand and cross-reference with its training dataset".
+I thought “if I explain it with words, and given that LLMs are trained on the public Internet, it might understand and cross-reference with its training dataset”.

 Implementation

 Now that the hypothesis is validated, we must industrialize the process.
-Instead of paying for OpenAI's API (maker bias on how to spend less), I gave a chance to Ollama to have a local-running LLM, using Llama 3 model.
+Instead of paying for OpenAI’s API (maker bias on how to spend less), I gave a chance to Ollama to have a local-running LLM, using the Llama 3 model.

 Reply with the JSON object only, so your response can be used in an API.
 With the following JSON object, take the “email” property, clean the email address, and save it in a new “clearedEmail” property. {profileJSONObject}